Maize field in Missouri, 2018, Margot Bezrutczyk

 Illustration by Kent Leech

-Our latest research made the cover of Nature Plants!
+Our latest research from my team at JGI made the cover of Nature Plants!

 We developed the first spatially-resolved single cell transcriptome of a plant-fungal interaction.